 The following support groups for addiction are available in most regions:

 - Al-Anon: This support group uses 12-step principles for friends and family of people struggling with alcohol use disorders.

 - Al-Ateen: Al-ateen support groups use 12-step for teen and young adult friends and family of people struggling with alcohol use disorders.

 - Adult Children of Alcoholics: This 12-step fellowship is specifically for adults whose parents or caretakers has or had an alcohol use disorder.

 - Codependents Anonymous: This group is a 12-step fellowship whose primary goal is learning how to develop healthy relationships.

 - Families Anonymous: Families Anonymous is a 12-step fellowship for the family and friends of individuals with drug- or alcohol-related issues.

 - National Association for Children of Alcoholics (NACoA): This non-profit organization provides educational materials and advocacy services to help the children of alcohol-dependent parents.

-If someone you love is struggling with addiction and you are looking for ways to help, The Recovery Village Palm Beach can be an excellent resource for you.
+If someone you love is struggling with addiction and you are looking for ways to help, The Recovery Village Palm Beach at Baptist Health can be an excellent resource for you.
 We can help you and your loved one through the pain of addiction and into a sustainable, healthy recovery.
 Call us today to learn more about how our programs could work for you.